mnr/writing-wip/kwak-anthology.md

 Araci stepped around Dakota and through the door to his left.
 This showed the bedroom and a small bathroom.
 The bathroom was tidy, but not spotless.
 There were two toothbrushes in a cup.
 Before Araci could access the medical records kept by the bathroom mirror he'd need a privacy waiver.
 He filed the request, but it would be days before department lawyers could get it cleared.

 Dakota's internet trail included pictures of her in Montevideo, always smiling, often in the middle of a plaza.
 In a video dated January 2059, a boy named David Lopez appeared.
 David lived in Portland, Oregon and was in Montevideo for an open source software convention.
-Three weeks later, Dakota travelled to Portland for a long weekend.
+Three weeks later, Dakota traveled to Portland for a long weekend.
 Five weeks later David returned to Montevideo, with several videos at Playa de Los Pocitos in daylight and dancing at night.
 The videos became more playful and intimate, leading up to Dakota's trip to Portland.

 David Lopez most certainly owned the second toothbrush.
 His absence was a gaping hole in the narrative.
 He wasn't a man of mystery, he had his own complete internet story.
 But he picked an interesting moment to go missing.
 Araci made a note to find him.